 Firms receive results in respect of the individual schemes that they submit, providing figures for the exposure and actual deaths and comparing the experience against that according to specified base mortality tables.
 Results are presented separately for males and females, by lives and amounts and for different pensioner types.

-In October 2008, the CMI published the "S1" Series of mortality tables, the first mortality tables to be based on UK pension scheme data.
-The "S1" tables along with all the graduations methodology can be found in Working paper 35.
-In April 2013, the CMI published a proposed "S2" Series of mortality tables for consultation in Working paper 66.
+In October 2008, the CMI published the ‘S1’ Series of mortality tables, the first mortality tables to be based on UK pension scheme data.
+The ‘S1’ tables along with all the graduations methodology can be found in CMI Working Paper 35.
+In February 2014, the CMI published a proposed 'S2' Series of mortality tables in CMI Working Paper 71.